-As kind of a top-level layer we have enabled a State Machine-controlled structure that can be used on top of the Monitoring and Command Tool.
-The Monitoring and Command Tool certainly can also be operated not using the top-level control software as it is currently done in the Search and Rescue Scenario or the Logistics Scenario.
+As kind of a top-level layer we have implemented a State Machine-controlled structure on top of the Monitoring and Command Tool.
+The Monitoring and Command Tool certainly can also be operated not using the top-level control software as it is currently done in the Search and Rescue Scenario.
 The state-machine approach is used in the Platooning use case of the automotive scenario.

 Initially also meant to be only needed for the platooning use case, we found out that in principle swarm applications will find it useful since they will have similar challenges as also tackled by the State Machine approach.
 These could be that the drones would fly in formation for a certain time until they reach the area of final operation in order to dissolve and conduct search and rescue functions on an individual basis.
 The same could arise in the logistics case.
 Consider that there would be more than one box to transported from position "A" to one and the same final destination.
 In such case it is quite likely that the carts would form kind of a platoon as well.
-These are just some ideas and are not generally deployed within the project but considered as post project continuation ideas.
-Nevertheless, this was the reason to also highlight this in the Monitoring and Command Tool deliverable document since we thought that such feature could be advantageous in other applications and might not be just limited to the automotive scenario and the platooning use case only.
+These are just some ideas and are not generally deployed within the project.
+Nevertheless, this was the reason to also highlight this in the Monitoring and Command deliverable document since we thought that it is not limited to the automotive scenario and the platooning use case.

-A principle design of a State Machine described in D4.6 and contributed by LAKE was the blue-print for the approach implemented in the Automotive Scenario and specially supported in the Monitoring and Command Tool For more details on the State-Machine approach please refer to D8.6.
+A principle design of a State Machine described in D4.6 and contributed by LAKE was the blue-print for the approach implemented in the Monitoring and Command Tool (See Figure 5).